-There are numerous debates about whether mental health concerns lead to addiction, or if addictive behaviour increases the risk of mental health problems.
-What is most common is a dual diagnosis, which means that a person is diagnosed with both an addiction disorder as well as a mental health problem.
+Protecting Your Mental Health: There are numerous debates about whether mental health concerns lead to addiction, or if addictive behaviour increases the risk of mental health problems.
+What is most common is a dual diagnosis, which means that a person is diagnosed with both a substance use disorder as well as a mental health problem.
 So, it is important that a dual treatment program is designed to help each person overcome all aspects of the mental and physical challenges are presented in recovery.

 Connection: Mental Health and Substance Abuse